microsoft/ICSE2019/README.md

 ## Reinforcement Learning Demo

 ## Automated ML

+AutomatedML takes care of the repetitive process of hypothesizing a model, fitting it to the data, evaluating, and repeating until alternatives or the data scientist have been exhausted.
+It can run locally or use the power of the cloud to try many models in parallel.

 If you brought a nice, clean dataset, please feel free to try the notebooks on it if you complete them before the guy on the podium does!
 If you brought an big, ugly, hairy, real one, let's talk